kapouer/bundledom/README.md

 Strings are matched simply by searching a substring.

+If a string is "." it exludes or ignores script or style tags.

 If cb is omitted, returns a promise.

 Returns an object with following properties: